PeeBs68/pands-project/README.md

 Using histograms we can plot the distribution of our data and see the frequency distributions.

 We plot a total of four histograms - one for each category.
 A typical histogram would look like a bell curve with the majprity of values falling in or around the middle of the plot to show a normal distribution.
 However in our plots we can see that only the Sepal Width values show a normal distribution with the other three categories showing non symmetrical dstribution.
+Lastly we generate a histogram plotting Petal Length values for all three flower types on a single plot.
+As well as showing the power of the plotting functions this also shows at a glance the frequency distribution of each flower type on a single plot.
+It's very easy to read and see how the three flower types compare against each other.

 ## 4.3.
 Scatterplots
 Scatterplots can be used to indicate the relationships between two different variables and for our analysis we create two scatterplots showing the relationship between Petal Length and Petal Width and then the relationahip between Sepal Width and Sepal Length.